 Several people have mentioned that a bicycle is not the best option.
-They believe that a horse is the best vehicle following a SHTF event.
+They believe that a horse is the best vehicle following an SHTF event.

-Other people have argued that you can get a horse after a collapse happens for free.
+Other people have argued that you can get a horse for free after a collapse occurs.
 I just don’t see that as an option.
-Horses will be even more expensive in a SHTF.
+Horses will be even more expensive in an SHTF.
 If we take a look at places like Afghanistan, a place that you could easily argue is already in a state of SHTF, livestock and animals are expensive.
 Not everyone can afford them, but everyone is riding a bike.